wewantthefunk/viper-mf/README.md

          TABLE-NAME(INDEX-1,INDEX-2)

-This is a literal line I was trying to parse from legacy source code
+This is a line I was trying to parse from legacy source code

          TABLE-NAME
               (INDEX-1 + +1 INDEX-2)